arstercz/zabbix_mysql/README.md

 ## FAQ

-* The following privileges are needed by monior user. the user and passport in get_mysql_stats_wrapper.sh and mymonitor.pl can be changed, but without following privileges:
+* The following privileges are needed by monior user. the user and password in get_mysql_stats_wrapper.sh and mymonitor.pl can be changed, but without following privileges:

     PROCESS, SUPER, REPLICATION SLAVE